NelsonBurton/nycsubwaysystem/README.md

 Running the code
 -----------
-There are two directories, lib, and spec.
-Spec contains the RSpec tests, and lib has the actual ruby files.
+There are two directories, lib, and spec. spec contains the RSpec tests, and lib has the actual ruby files.

 To run the RSpec tests, navigate to the root directory and run: